gpadolina/TimeSeries-notes/TimeSeries/05 - TimeSeriesRegressionModels.md

 #### Outliers and influential observations
 Observations that take extreme values compared to the majority of the data are called *outliers*.
 Observations that have a large influence on the estimated coefficients of a regression model are called *influential observations.* Usually, influential observations are also outliers that are extreme in the x direction.

+A scatter plot of y against each x is always a useful starting point in regression analysis, and often helps to identify unusual observations.

+One source of outliers is incorrect data entry.
+Simple descriptive statistics of your data can identify minima and maxima that are not sensible.
+If such observation is identified, and it has been recorded incorrectly, it should be corrected or removed from the sample immediately.